keanutaufan/cpp-dsa/DataStructure/LinkedList/README.md

 ### Node

-The node class is the building block of the linked list.
+The linked list node is the building block of the linked list.
 It contains the data and the link to the next node in the list.
-The node class will be implemented as a template struct, which means that it can store elements of any type.
+The node will be implemented as a template struct, which means that it can store elements of any type.
 The node struct itself will be defined as a private member of the linked list class to prevent direct access to the node.
 The node struct will be defined as follows: